bklthwnrkm/drift-like-lightning/README.md

 - Changed localeData structure with Map
   - Accordingly, Created a type guard function for locales
 - Simplified type definition of localeData

+0410

+- Created navbar.tsx for my custom navbar that replaces the off-the-shelf one(Not completed yet)